Jan Bernard Szlaga: As bishop

-In 1988, Father Szlaga was named Auxiliary Bishop of Chelmno and Titular Bishop of Mascula.
+In 1988, Szlaga was named Auxiliary Bishop of Chełmno and Titular Bishop of Mascula.
 In 1992 he was consecrated as Bishop of Pelplin.
 While serving as Bishop he received Commander's Cross of the Order of Polish Rebirth.
 He was named an honorary citizen of Chojnice (1994), Starogard Gdański (2007) and Gdynia (2008), and received the 2010 Award For Services to Pomerania.

-Szlaga's health declined just before he was to act as main consecrator of the new Auxiliary Bishop Wiesław Śmigiel and he died on April 25, 2012.
+Szlaga's health declined just before he was to act as main consecrator of the new Auxiliary Bishop Wiesław Śmigiel and he died on 25 April 2012.
 He is buried beside the altar at the Cathedral Basilica of the Assumption of the Blessed Virgin Mary at Pelplin Abbey.